 Establishing circular fashion requires three critical changes across the entire life cycle of our clothes.
-The first step is to redirect the source of raw materials from virgin resources to renewable waste.
+The first step is to redirect the source of raw new materials from virgin resources to renewable waste.
 Next is to develop business models that keep products in circulation for as long as possible.
 Longer than linear use allows.

 These practices include clothing rental, thrifting, peer-to-peer lending, and the like.
-The last key factor is the ethical disposal of waste that often comes at the final stage of circulation.
+The last key factor is the ethical disposal of waste which often comes at the final stage of circulation.
 There are quite a lot of eco-friendly brands in the business of selling used items and others that rent out clothes on short-term or subscriptions enabling a more circular approach.

 Apparel companies like Patagonia, Salewa, Bergans, Jack Wolfskin, and Houdini are elongating the life span of their products with after-sales maintenance.
 They also offer repair services.
 A typical example is Patagonia which handles about 50,000 repairs per year.

 Evrnu, a company launched in 2015, has developed a technology to regenerate cotton waste from unwanted clothes.
 The process involves breaking down waste into liquid and re-manufacturing it as higher-performing fibers.

 Sustainable sneaker manufacturer Thousand Fell, and undergarment producer, Big Favourite operate on a cradle-to-cradle model.
 They offer collection schemes and credit to customers for sending back worn-out items for textile recycling.